- Pancreatic cancer treatment

-There are 2 general types of surgery used for pancreatic cancer:
+Two general types of surgery can be used for pancreatic cancer:

-- Potentially curative surgery is used when imaging tests suggest that it is possible to remove all the cancer.
+- Potentially curative surgery is used when the results of exams and tests suggest that it’s possible to remove (resect) all the cancer.

-- Palliative surgery may be done if imaging tests show that the tumor is too widespread to be completely removed.
-This is done to relieve symptoms or to prevent certain complications like a blocked bile duct or intestine, but the goal is not to try to cure the cancer.
+- Palliative surgery may be done if imaging tests show that the cancer is too widespread to be removed completely.
+This surgery is done to relieve symptoms or to prevent certain complications like a blocked bile duct or intestine, but the goal is not to try to cure the cancer.

 Potentially curative surgery

-Most curative surgery is designed to treat cancers at the head of the pancreas.
-Because these cancers are near the bile duct, some of them cause jaundice and are found early enough to be removed.
+Curative surgery is done mainly to treat cancers in the head of the pancreas.
+Because these cancers are near the bile duct, they often cause jaundice, which sometimes allows them to be found early enough to be removed.
 Surgeries for other parts of the pancreas are mentioned below, but these are only done when it’s possible to remove all of the cancer.

-Three procedures are used to remove tumors of the pancreas:
+Three procedures can be used to remove tumors of the pancreas:

-- Leaking from the various connections that the surgeon has to make
+- Leaking from the various connections among organs that the surgeon has to make

 - Trouble with the stomach emptying itself after eating